Divorce Mortgage Refinance Buyout

 • Deadlines: Florida Divorce decrees often set a strict timeline (e.g., “Refinance within 90 days”).
 If the market is bad or your credit is bruised, meeting that deadline can be incredibly stressful.

-This website/content provides general information that may not be correct and does not constitute legal advice or create an attorney-client relationship.
+This website OR content provides general information that may not be correct and does not constitute legal advice or create an attorney-client relationship.
 The content is not guaranteed to be current or accurate.
 You should not act or refrain from acting based on this information without first seeking professional counsel from a licensed attorney

 Possible Issues When Divorce Refinancing: